 |Health Insurance & Other Student Fees (per year)||$ 1,000 (USD)|

-*Fees are subject to change. **Scholarships are available based on academic merit and socio-economic background.
+*Fees are subject to change. **Scholarships and financial aid are available based on academic merit and socio-economic background.

 Please note that tuition fees do not cover applicants’ airfare to and from Israel or the cost of textbooks.
 Students should expect to spend between $500-$600 USD each month on food, travel and other basic expenses (not including housing, detailed above).
 Additional expenses include Student Association costs and security charges.